 I used Bluehost as my hosting company for many years.
 But, as soon as I started to grow and receive more page views, I experienced glitches and slow load time.
-Yes, Bluehost has incredibly low prices but after my experience and hearing from countless other blogger friends, I would recommend starting with a slightly higher priced hosting company that really cares about you.
+Yes, Bluehost has incredibly low prices but after my experience and hearing from countless other blogger friends, I would recommend starting with a slightly higher priced hosting company.

 Thanks to a recommendation from a fellow blogger, I began using Servously and I am so glad I made the switch!
 Yes, my hosting costs have gone up a bit but you get what you pay for in regards to hosting.

 Servously is a small company and they take a true personal interest in your site.
 I have the owner’s email and she responds quickly and personally to any questions I may have.
 I have never experienced any downtime on my site (like I did with Bluehost) and my site runs much smoother now that I have better hosting.

 Servously has several levels of hosting so if you are just getting started, you can start as low as $10 a month.
 Servously will also monitor your site so if you are growing quickly or have a sudden surge in traffic, you can bump up your level of resources for a couple days and prorate your bill.

 I am all for saving money in my life but there are some areas where it is worth it to pay a bit more.
 Servously hosting is definitely worth it.

 Ads are a great way to earn passive income for your blog.
 You don’t do anything to earn money with ads.
 As people visit your site, you earn money for the impressions on your ads.
 I recommend starting with an ad company from the beginning so your readers are used to them.